onlabsorg/stilo/test/test-repository/.stilo/README.md

 - *.stilo.beforeUninstall* function

-The following sections will describe both the minimum requirements that these functions need to satisfy and this particular implementation of them.
+The following sections will describe both the minimum requirements that the *.stilo* api need to satisfy and this particular implementation of it.